|

 solo and duo acts throughout the US and abroad.
 They had a contract for 14

-weeks in Australia, where they performed; part of the contract was for
+weeks in Australia in 1923, where they performed; part of the contract was for

 Charles to coach a hockey team.
 After his sister married in Australia,

-Charles teamed with his wife, Dorothy Blunt Uksila (1899-1961), in figure skating acts, appearing at
+Charles teamed with his wife, Dorothy Blunt Uksila aka Vida (1899-1961), in figure skating acts, appearing at

-fair and in night clubs.
+fairs and in night clubs on indoor ice rinks called "tanks".
 During that time, Charles also refereed National

 Hockey League games.
 Brother Robert Uksila (born 1902) was also a hockey